ksdaftari/template/README.md

 # Technologies
 1.    **Database** (Postgres): will allow to store and query data efficently and scalably.
 Will store the core application data
-2.    **Cache** (Redis): simple scalable key value store largely.
+2.    **Cache** (Redis or Memcached): simple scalable key value store largely.
 Highly helpful in caching webapi results
 3.    **Message Broker** (RabbitMQ): will store messages that other apps can use to act on.
 Useful to make database etls event based